hmnshudhmn24/health-dashboard-app-swift/README.md

-# 🩺 Swift Health Dashboard — gen-ai
+# 🩺 Swift Health Dashboard

 Visualize your Apple Health data with a clean SwiftUI dashboard.
 This starter app reads steps, heart rate averages, and sleep hours using **HealthKit** and presents beautiful charts using Apple's **Charts** framework.